Cancel Your Cable, Save Thousands & Become More Productive

 The following is a contribution from Monica at Monica on Money.
 If you’re interested in contributing to Frugal Rules, please consult our guidelines and contact us.

 Canceling your cable to save money can be a controversial topic.
 Some people “NEED” cable, some people love cable because it’s entertaining for themselves and their kids, and some people watch cable just because they grew up watching it.
 But others have no problem cancelling the cable to save more money, to pay down debt, to pay off credit cards, or to save for retirement.
 So, is cable really a “NEED” or just a “WANT?”

 Certainly, there are several reasonable options instead of cable these days.
 There’s the very popular Netflix or Hulu for only $8 per month.
 There are also the smartphone Apps that allow you to watch TV shows if you have a subscription.
-There’s the Apple TV, which is a one-time cost of $99.
-RedBox is another inexpensive option at only $1.29 for a movie per night.
+The Amazon Fire TV Stick is a solid option with a one-time $39 payment.
 These options are MUCH less expensive than a cable subscription and allow you to still watch TV shows or movies once in a while.

 But, the bottom line is that if you need more money, cancelling your cable is a quick and easy way to save about $100 per month.